 Where to Stay in Minneapolis

 It wasn’t easy, but you did it.
 You’ve carefully balanced all your options to create the perfect itinerary for your time in Minneapolis.
 All that’s left is to decide where you’re going to stay, and fortunately, Stay Alfred makes this the easiest decision of all.
-A stay in one of our luxury travel apartments affords you all the amenities of a deluxe hotel along with the comfort and privacy of relaxing in your own home.
+A stay in one of our Minneapolis vacation rentals affords you all the amenities of a deluxe hotel along with the comfort and privacy of relaxing in your own home.
 Stay Alfred is proud to have two apartments available in Minneapolis, each with their own set of charms designed to satisfy you.

 Within one mile of Target Field, Nicollet Mall, and the Guthrie Theater, this gorgeous downtown apartment comes with every amenity under the sun.
 Before you make it to your room you’ll be greeted by perks such as our yoga studio, a 24/7 fitness center, bbq grills, a sundeck, a lounge with a pool table, and a coffee bar.
 And your room is more than just a room: you’ll enjoy home-like conveniences such as a private bedroom, a full kitchen and an in-unit washer and dryer.
 If there’s anything you can think of that will make your stay more enjoyable, the 24 hour concierge will be happy to help you.